Skip to main content

 load_dotenv()

-Yes—you can use open source models for simple, non–mission-critical tasks (usually one or two tools per agent).
-See Open Source Models for more information.
-Keep in mind that many open source models currently struggle with function calling.
+Yes—you can use third-party models for simple, non–mission-critical tasks (usually one or two tools per agent).
+See Third-Party Models for more information.
+Keep in mind that many third-party models currently struggle with function calling.

-To persist threads between application restarts, implement thread callbacks that save and load thread IDs from a local file.
+To persist conversations between application restarts, implement callbacks that save and load the full message history from a local file.
 For example, define your callback functions:

 import os